 Art All Night turns 21 this year and like many Pittsburghers who turn 21, Art All Night is heading to the South Side to celebrate.
 Thankfully, the Carson Street metaphor ends there.
 Everything about the event is the same, except for the location.
 To get to Art All Night this year, you will have to cross a river (or two depending on your route) to the South Side.
-The 21st annual Art All Night will be held at the Terminal Buildings (which have been renamed The Highline, but this is a Pittsburgh blog and… Read the rest
+The 21st annual Art All Night will be held at the Terminal Buildings (which have been renamed The Highline, but this is a Pittsburgh blog and we prefer to give directions that… Read the rest

 Have you been to the dentist this year?
 Have you been avoiding going to the dentist because you don’t have dental insurance?
 Do you know someone who has a tooth that has been bothering them?